jihredoy/Photo-hut/README.md

 # photo-hut
-devoloped by eity & hredoy
+devoloped by @eitysams & @jihredoy